ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 ```

-You are given a sample network file called [networkfile.nmconnection](misc/networkfile.nmconnection) which contains Wifi credentials for a network called 'Cross'.
-Now that you're familiar with ducky scripts, your end goal is a script which automatically extracts whole password and SSID for you from this file.
-Afterwards, it should send this password and SSID
+You are given a sample network file called [networkfile.nmconnection](misc/networkfile.nmconnection) that contains Wi‑Fi credentials for a network named "Cross."
+Now that you are familiar with Ducky Script, your goal is to write a script that automatically extracts the full password and SSID from this file and then emails them to win10_9121@outlook.com.
-over email to win10_9121@outlook.com!

-To aid you in this task, flipper zero comes with a sample Wi-Fi credentials stealing script written in ducky language in following directory: _SD Card/badusb/Wifi-Stealer_ORG.txt_
+To aid you in this task, Flipper Zero includes a sample Wi‑Fi credential‑stealing script written in Ducky Script in the following directory: _`SD Card/badusb/Wifi-Stealer_ORG.txt`_ (filename: Wifi-Stealer_ORG.txt).
-The filename is: Wifi-Stealer_ORG.txt

-However, this script is written for windows and does not have automated email sending component using powershell.
+However, this script targets Windows and does not include an automated email‑sending component using PowerShell.

-Contents of the file are shared below for your reference:
+The contents of the file are provided below for reference:

 ```shell
 REM Title: Wifi Stealer